gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 ## Status

-This module is probably at a prototype-level.
-It pulls only article nodes and users.
+This module is at prototype-level.
+It currently only pulls from Drupal article nodes and users.
 TODOs include making it work with all node types.

 ## Install